andrivet/keychaineditor/README.md

 To Un-install:

-`dpkg -r com.nitin.keychaineditor`
+`dpkg -r com.andrivet.keychaineditor`

 *Note:* For manual installation, iOS devices do not come with Swift Runtime dylibs.
 You need to manually copy them to the device with the binary.
-The required frameworks are included in the repository.
+The required frameworks are included in the repository (updated for Swift 3).

 ## Build Notes